bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 tags: [Hugo]
 ---

-When we work on a web project, we like to examine the resulting pages as fast as possible.
+When we are working on a website, we like to examine the resulting pages immediately.
 We can start Hugo in server mode to generate a local preview in no time.
 {.p-first} <!--more-->

  A command like the following in the root of a project starts the [Hugo server][server]: